gecko0307/dagon/doc/Conf Files.md

 * `vfs.mount` - additional paths to mount in the VFS, separated by semicolon (`"my/path;my/another/path"`)
 * `vfs.mount.windows` - overrides `vfs.mount` under Windows
 * `vfs.mount.linux` - overrides `vfs.mount` under Linux
+* `window.display` - the index of the display on which the game window should be displayed (in multi-display configurations).
+Default is `0`
 * `window.width`, `window.height` - size of the game window.
 These values override default ones hardcoded in the application
 * `window.x`, `window.y` - window position (in non-maximized windowed mode).
 If not specified, the window is centered on the screen
 * `window.resizable` - `0` or `1`, allow the user to resize the window or not (in windowed mode).
 Default is `1`